-SEF is proud to have distributed over $320,000 this spring cycle.
+SEF is proud to have distributed over $489,000 this spring cycle.
 Thanks to all the teachers and administrators who submitted grants to bring new ideas into our schools!
 The top grant highlights include:

-- Extended Day Program at all 5 Elementary Schools
+Playaways at all Elementary Schools

 Playaways allow students to listen to books while reading along with the texts and enable them to access books that are above their reading level and participate in group discussions for richer reading experiences.

 This is an expansion of an earlier grant to put classical music in each classroom.

 This new club will meet after school to teach block coding to interested students.

 The first formal Computer Programming Club at the high school will focus on creating computer games and will be open to all students who have completed Intro to Java.

 This multi-year grant will enable the high school to furnish Chromebooks for the entire student body, incorporating cloud computing into all aspects of the curriculum.